Ann Sophie

 Ann-Sophie Dürmeyer (born 1 September 1990), better known as simply Ann Sophie, is a German singer and songwriter.
 She represented Germany in the Eurovision Song Contest 2015 with the song "Black Smoke".
-Her latest single "Phantom Pain" was released in November 2020.

 Life and career

 1990: Early life and career

 Ann Sophie was born on 1 September 1990 in London, England to German parents.
 At a young age, she and her family moved back to Germany where they settled in Hamburg, whilst she attended Rydal Penrhos in Colwyn Bay, North Wales, as a boarding student.
 At age four, she studied ballet.
 In 2010, she took her abitur and moved to New York City to attend the Lee Strasberg Theatre and Film Institute.
 In 2012, she released her debut single "Get Over Yourself" which was followed by her first album Time Extended.
 Ann Sophie also set foot in the musical theatre industry and was recently known for her role as Alex Owens in the musical Flashdance as well as Indigo in the Cirque du Soleil musical Paramour.